MicrosoftDocs/quantum-docs-pr/articles/techniques/working-with-qubits.md

 }
 ```

-A slightly more complicated example is given by the following operation which returns the Boolean value `true` if all qubits in a register of type `Qubit[]` are in the state zero, when measured in a specified Pauli basis and `false` otherwise.
+A slightly more complicated example is given by the following operation, which returns the Boolean value `true` if all qubits in a register of type `Qubit[]` are in the state zero when measured in a specified Pauli basis, and which returns `false` otherwise.

 ```qsharp
 operation MeasureIfAllQubitsAreZero(qs : Qubit[], pauli : Pauli) : Bool {